 Key takeaways

-What is the likely direction of commodity prices going forward, and how should you position your portfolio to reflect these trends?
+What is the likely direction of commodity prices going forward, and how might investors consider positioning their portfolios to reflect these trends?

 Other commodity prices rise

 As for industrial metals, Haworth says supply concerns are an issue, particularly with more robust demand driven by increased production of electric vehicles.
-“At the same time, the surprising turn toward slower growth in China in recent months may dampen demand for industrial metals,” according to Haworth.
+Minerals such as cobalt and nickel are key components for electric vehicle batteries.

 Investor considerations around commodities